Discover another FDA-approved ACTH treatment option

 - The effects of Cortrophin Gel may be intensified if you have an underactive thyroid or cirrhosis of the liver.

-Side effects of Cortrophin Gel include fluid or salt retention; muscle weakness; osteoporosis, stomach ulcers with possible bleeding; impaired wound healing; high blood pressure; convulsions; headache; development of Cushingoid state (a hormonal condition often characterized by facial puffiness and weight gain); and suppression of growth in children.
+Side effects of Cortrophin Gel include fluid or salt retention; weight gain; muscle weakness; osteoporosis, stomach ulcers with possible bleeding; injection site reactions; impaired wound healing; high blood pressure; convulsions; headache; development of Cushingoid state (a hormonal condition often characterized by facial puffiness and weight gain); and suppression of growth in children.

 These are not all of the possible side effects of Cortrophin Gel.
 Call your doctor or pharmacist for medical advice about side effects.
-You may report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+You may report side effects to ANI Pharmaceuticals, Inc. at 1-800-308-6755 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 What is Purified Cortrophin Gel?